4 Common Questions About Birth Photography & Videography

 Do you actually photograph the baby coming out?

 This is one of the more common questions I get asked.
 I think it’s because birth is incredibly intimate and most people associate birth with the moment of crowning.
 When I meet with an expecting family I love hearing about the parts of the story they’re looking forward to the most.
 Sometimes that includes crowning shots and sometimes it doesn’t.
 We’ll talk about the various moments and ultimately the couple decides if they want crowning shots to be a part of their story or not.

 This leads me to the next question…

 Do I have a say in sharing my images on social media?

 I know there’s curiosity out there about the images I post & use to promote my business and the answer is I have permission from the family--otherwise the photos don’t get posted.
-Yes, you absolutely have a say in what gets used on social media, including what is used in my portfolio and even my marketing materials.
+Yes, you absolutely have the final say in what gets used on social media, including what is used in my portfolio and even my marketing materials.
 We’ll talk about your preferences so I have a good understanding of how you envision seeing your story.
 What happens if you only want to share a select few images or none at all?
 That’s totally okay, too.
 Most families I work with approve around 80% of the final images they receive, some more and some much less.

 Why is Birth Photography Such an Investment?